Cover photo by Luke Kemp.

 Habitat

-H. horstockii inhabits coastal vegetation types in the Fynbos Biome.
-As implied by its common name, it is associated with Arum Lilies Zantedeschia aethiopica, often taking shelter within these flowers during the day.
+The Arum Lily Frog inhabits coastal vegetation types in the Fynbos Biome.
+As implied by its common name, it is often associated with Arum Lilies Zantedeschia aethiopica, frequently taking shelter within these flowers during the day.
 However, this is not necessarily its only, or even its preferred habitat.
 Arum Lilies are common along the southern and southwestern seaboard, occurring wherever there is sufficient moisture.
 A thorough investigation is needed to establish whether the association of H. horstockii with Arum Lilies can be attributed to choice or to chance.

 Photo by Melanie Cornelius